Jason Hackworth

 Professor of Planning and Geography

 Welcome.
 I am a professor of planning and geography at the University of Toronto.
-I write and teach about urban decline, political economy and racial exclusion.
+I write and teach about cities, political economy, and racial discrimination.
 This page contains information for those wishing to contact me about letters of recommendation, supervision, media interviews, coursework, and research.

 Announcements

-If you would like to meet, please email me directly and we can set up a time (I will not be holding regular, in-person, office hours).
+If you would like to meet, please email me directly and we can set up a time.

 RECENT PUBLICATIONS